CPCF settlement: 2019/20 to 2023/24

 Transitional payments

-The arrangements for 2022/23 and 2023/24 include an extension of the Transitional Payment to recognise ongoing pressures.
+The arrangements for 2022/23 and 2023/24 included an extension of the Transitional Payment to recognise ongoing pressures.
 The Transitional Payment will continue to be paid in full to the sector with up to £70m allocated (to be paid in 2023/24 as a flat fee) and the remaining balance to be distributed with 75% related to services and 25% related to dispensing activity.

 Drug Tariff changes